OWASP/www-project-cyber-controls-matrix/index.md

 Control relationships in the OCCM are directly mapped and viewable at the three separate levels of detail, resolving the fundamental issues of too-strict or too-loose mapping.
 Each individual control in the OCCM relates directly to other controls ("one-to-many"), instead of the common industry practice of grouping controls together ("many-to-many").
 This common practice results in a handshake problem, where every control in group "A" is mapped to every other control in group "B".

 For example, the group mapping "A1, A2, A3, A4, A5 -> B1, B2, B3, B4, B5" generates 25 total relationships!
-This requires analysis of 5 relationships per "A" control, some of which may have little to no direct relevance.
+This results in manual analysis of 5 relationships per "A" control, some of which have little to no direct relevance.

 Using the OCCM, this example can be greatly simplified and reduced to...
-- High Level Mapping &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "A1 -> B1, B2, B3" &nbsp;&nbsp; \[3 relationships]
+- High Level Mapping &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "A1 -> B1, B2, B3" &nbsp;&nbsp; \[3 general relationships]
--	Medium Level Mapping &nbsp;&nbsp;&nbsp; "A1 -> B1, B2" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[2 relationships]
+-	Medium Level Mapping &nbsp;&nbsp;&nbsp; "A1 -> B1, B2" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[2 similar relationships]
--	Low Level Mapping &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "A1 -> B1" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[1 relationship]
+-	Low Level Mapping &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "A1 -> B1" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[1 specific relationship]

 #### Growth

 The OCCM has been designed with the principles of easy contribution, accelerated growth, and continuous improvement.
 Once a new control is added and normalized, it is automatically mapped to every other control across all standards.
-There is no longer a need for an analyst to search for a mapping between two different standards or create their own.
-Every standard in the OCCM is automatically mapped to every other standard, exponentially increasing its scope.
+There is no longer a need for an analyst to search for a mapping between two different standards.
+Every standard in the OCCM is automatically mapped to every other standard, exponentially increasing its scope with every contribution.

 ***
 ## Industry Perspectives